sanger-cellular-informatics/Targeton-Designer/README.md

 More information can be found here: https://en.wikipedia.org/wiki/BED_(file_format)

-### Primer3 BED Input File (Slicer BED output)
+### Slicer BED output
-This file is outputted by the slicer tool with the --output_bed parameter and is necessary for the primer3 runner.
-Similar to the input BED, this file details the locations of the slicers and their genomic locations
+This file is outputted by the slicer tool with the --output_bed parameter.
+Will be used in future releases for running VaLiAnt.

 | chrom | chromStart | chromEnd | name | score | strand |
 | ----- | ---------- | -------- | ---- | ----- | ------ |